-The presentation layer of an application is the top-most layer that users and clients interact with.
-It consists of a GUI through which users can access application services and functionality.
-The presentation layer of a web-based or cloud-based application may be accessible to customers with an internet connection via a web-based page or portal.
-This requires infrastructure components such as web servers and networking equipment, as well as security services that can be used to authenticate user access.
+Consisting of a GUI through which users can access application services and functionality, the presentation layer of a web-based or cloud-based application may be accessible to customers with an internet connection via a web-based page or portal.
+This requires infrastructure components, such as web servers and networking equipment, as well as security services that can be used to authenticate user access.

 Application infrastructure consists of all the components that are needed to deliver an application and its functions and services to the customer.
 While each application is unique, we can still highlight some of the most common application infrastructure components that are commonly implemented to support application features and service delivery.

 Intrusion Detection System (IDS) - IDS systems monitor network traffic for suspicious activity.
 They can be used to alert application managers and developers when a cyber-attack may be underway against the application, or when a user is attempting to gain unauthorized access to the application.

 Web Server - Web-based applications are delivered through a web server that sends HTML and PHP files using the HTTP communication protocol.
 A web server typically hosts the GUI through which users engage with the application.